 \section{Abstract}

-We use a quantum formalism for the partition function of the classical $XY$ model to identify a resilience phase transition in a noisy toric-rotor code.
-Specifically, we consider the toric-rotor code under phase-shift noise described by a von Mises probability distribution and show that the fidelity between the final state after noise and the initial state is proportional to the partition function of the $XY$ model.
-We map the temperature of the $XY$ model to the width of the noise in the toric-rotor code, such that a Kosterlitz--Thouless phase transition at a critical temperature $T_{c}$ corresponds to a mixed-state phase transition at a critical width $\sigma_c$.
-To characterize this phase transition, we develop a quantum formalism for the spin stiffness in the $XY$ model and show that it is mapped to the gate fidelity in the logical subspace of the toric-rotor code.
-In particular, we introduce a topological order parameter that characterizes the resilience of the toric-rotor code to decoherence within the logical subspace.
-We show that the logical subspace does not exhibit complete resilience to noise, which is a necessary condition for correctability.
-However, it exhibits partial resilience to noise for widths less than $\sigma_c\approx 0.89$, where the resilience order parameter takes values near $1$ and then drops to zero at $\sigma_c$.
-We also use our results to shed light on the correctability of toric-rotor codes in higher dimensions $d > 2$.
-Our work shows that the quantum formalism for partition functions provides a mathematically rigorous framework for studying correctability in continuous-variable quantum codes.
+We use a quantum formalism for the partition function of the classical $XY$ model to identify a resilience phase transition in the zero-syndrome postselected sector of a noisy toric-rotor code.
+To this end, we consider a logical state of toric-rotor code under phase-shift noise described by a von Mises probability distribution.
+We then show that the fidelity of the noisy state with respect to the initial logical state is proportional to the partition function of the $XY$ model, such that a Kosterlitz-Thouless phase transition at a critical temperature $T_c$ corresponds to a resilience phase transition at a critical width $\sigma_c$.
+To characterize this transition, we map the spin stiffness of the $XY$ model to a topological order parameter $0\leq \lambda \leq 1$, which quantifies the intrinsic resilience of the code to decoherence within the zero-syndrome subspace.
+We show that the initial logical state exhibits partial resilience to noise for widths less than $\sigma_c \approx 0.89$, where $\lambda$ satisfies $0< \lambda <1$ and drops discontinuously to zero at $\sigma_c$.
+We further discuss the implications of our results for postselected quantum error correction in the toric-rotor code in higher dimensions.
+Our work shows that the quantum formalism for partition functions provides a mathematically rigorous framework for studying noisy continuous-variable quantum codes.